How can I input data using scanf() and char *string;

 If you use C++ you don't need to worry about string size, just use std::string and it will automatically adjusts its buffer size to fit the input.

-If you use C then I'm not sure how you can deduce the input length to allocate exact number of bytes needed to store the input.
+If you use C then I'm not sure how you can deduce the input length to allocate exact number of bytes needed to store the input before reading it.
 But perhaps there will be others having more experience who knows how to do that.

 " scanf("%s",str); // input from first addreess , work "